omalleyian/jenkins-containerization/readme/JenkinsDockerReadme.md

 - Each time a change is made to this project the version will be incremented

-- Only "good" versions should be tagged, meaning no development tags
+- Only "good" versions should be tagged, meaning no development tags, and only "good" versions, with tags, should be pushed into our image registry

 - Change log needs to be updated with each change if a version is being incremented

-#### Building Container
+### Building and Running a Jenkins Container

 1. Go to repository that has Dockerfile for CASC

 2. Build new image for that repository: `docker build -t jenkinscasc:v1 .`

-3. Run the container with the following command: `docker run --name jenkinscasc -v /bin/docker:/bin/docker -v /var/run/docker.sock:/var/run/docker.sock -v /root/.ssh/:/jenkins/.ssh -p 8080:8080/tcp -p 5000:5000 jenkinscasc:v1`
+3. Run the container with the following command: `docker run --name jenkinscasc -v /bin/docker:/bin/docker -v /var/run/docker.sock:/var/run/docker.sock -v /root/.ssh/:/jenkins/.ssh -p 8080:8080/tcp -p 50000:50000 jenkinscasc:v1`

-##### NOTES ABOUT THE RUN COMMAND
+#### NOTES ABOUT THE RUN COMMAND

 - `-v` is used to specify voluems that are mounted from the host.
 Docker is mounted so that jenkins can create sibling containers